Interactive ads aren’t new.

 Pandora Makes the Big Move

-The introduction of interactive audio ads wasn’t a surprise; Pandora announced the test nearly a year ago, in April 2019, with plans to launch in Q4.
-In early December, the test ads started to go live.
+Introducing interactive audio ads wasn’t a surprise; Pandora announced the test in 2019, with plans to launch in Q4 of that year.
+In early December, the test ads went live.

 “Pandora has begun to test a new type of advertising format that allows listeners to respond to the ad by speaking aloud,” Sarah Perez explains at TechCrunch.
 “In the new ads, listeners are prompted to say ‘yes’ after the ad asks a question and a tone plays.
 The ads will then offer more information about the product or brand in question.
 The ads begin by explaining what they are and how they’ll work.
 They then play a short and simple message followed by a question to which listeners are supposed to respond.”